Home

 The classroom habit is a set of assumptions about what is most elemental, thus also most elementary, to education.

-The following is the first part of a two part series of excerpts from my book Attitude First: A Leadership Strategy For Educational Success (Trafford, 2004) talking about three of the breakthroughs that have shaped my thinking about education:
+The following are excerpts from my book Attitude First: A Leadership Strategy For Educational Success (Trafford, 2004) talking about three of the breakthroughs that have shaped my thinking about education.

 I grew up in the public school system, so did most Americans.